 Oker combines sounds from extended instrumental techniques with open tonalities and deconstructed grooves.
 The ensemble balances between airy gestures and dense collective blocks of sound.

-Fredrik Rasten works with acoustic guitar exploring the possibilities for putting this instrument in new musical contexts.
+Fredrik Rasten works with acoustic guitar and in exploring the possibilities for putting this instrument in new musical contexts.
 With extensive use of preparations and different non-tempered tunings, he creates warm sounds in gradual development.
-A goal for the music is to open a room for details which invite the listener inside the musical material in an active and exploring way.
+He also includes subtle use of the voice to make interfering thick timbres and tonalities in combination with the guitar.
+A goal for the music is to open a room for details that invites the listener inside the musical material in an active and exploring way.